vepeter/kubernetes-the-hard-way/docs/11-configuring-kubectl.md

 In this lab you will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.

-> Run the commands in this lab from the same directory used to generate the admin client certificates.
+> Run the commands in this lab from the same directory used to generate the admin client certificates on the administration node.

 ## The Admin Kubernetes Configuration File